ForBone/NoodleEditor/README.md

 Noodle Editor as an editor that helps you create [modcharts](https://github.com/Aeroluna/Heck).

 We support: Noodle Extensions, Mapping Extensions and Chroma.
 You can choose how to use each feature.
-For example if you use Noodle Extensions you can choose between: JavaScript with/without prefabs or [Remapper](https://github.com/Swifter1243/ReMapper) by Swifter with/without prefabs.
+For example if you use Noodle Extensions you can choose between: JavaScript or [Remapper](https://github.com/Swifter1243/ReMapper) by Swifter.

 ## Using
 To use the editor you go to [releases](https://github.com/ForBone/NoodleEditor/releases/) and download the latest release!